bobbah/ByondSharp/README.md

 Quite simple: in Visual Studio, you will build the ByondSharp project in debug or release configuration **for x86 CPUs** (BYOND is a 32-bit application, a 64-bit compiled DLL will not do much!)

-Once this is done, you will generate several files within your ``ByondSharp\bin\x86\[Debug/Release]\net5.0\win-x86`` directory, but there are only three you need to have in your BYOND directory:
+Once this is done, you will generate several files within your ``ByondSharp\bin\x86\[Debug/Release]\net5.0\win-x86\copy_to_byond`` directory.
+Copy these to the location in which they will be referenced from BYOND.
+So long as no unanticipated files are generated during compilation (namely non-DLLs) then these should be the only files you require.
-- ``ByondSharp.dll`` (this contains the proper .NET library code)
-- ``ByondSharpNE.dll`` (this contains the code to allow for native code to call our library)
-- ``ByondSharp.runtimeconfig.json`` (this is required for the runtime to initialize properly)

-All other files can be discarded, but these three __must__ be present in a directory that BYOND can access.
+All other files generated outside this folder can be discarded, but the aforementioned files __must__ be present in a directory that BYOND can access.

 ### Using in BYOND